rjfinn/stablefund-stake-utility/README.md

 	- https://gasstation-mainnet.matic.network/v2
 	- https://owlracle.info/bsc/gas?apikey=...
 - **gasPriority**: Used with Polygon, which set of fees to use (safeLow, standard, fast)
-- **maxFeePerGas**: Manually set, used with Polygon
+- **maxFeePerGas**: Manually set, used with Polygon (in gwei), see https://polygonscan.com/gastracker
-- **maxPriorityFeePerGas**: Manually set, used with Polygon
+- **maxPriorityFeePerGas**: Manually set, used with Polygon (in gwei)
+- **maxGasFeeForAuto**: When auto-compounding or consolidating, do not transact if maxFeePerGas higher than this amount (Polygon)
-- **gasLimit**: Manually set gas limit for write actions on the smart contract or transfers
+- **gasLimit**: Manually set gas limit for write actions on the smart contract or transfers (in wei)
 - **momentFormat**: Used to format time stamps
 - **compoundsPerDay**: How many time to compound per day when in auto-compound or auto-consolidate mode
 - **minDeposit**: Minimum amount in a deposit to claim